-Like his brother Joe, William (Billy) Jones, a Class "A" member of the PGA since 1996, has been at an Assistant Golf Pro at Delaire for more than nearly 30 years.
+Like his brother Joe, William (Billy) Jones, a Class "A" member of the PGA since 1996, has been at an Assistant Golf Pro at Delaire for more than 30 years.
 Billy works as an instructor, both privately and in special theme clinics, to both Adults and Juniors at Delaire, and is the major tournament coordinator.

 In addition to skills as a golf instructor, Billy has demonstrated his golf skills in a number of tournaments in South Florida.
 He has won the South Florida Long Drive Championship five times and is a seven-time top 10 finisher in tournaments for PGA Assistants.
 He has participated in 20 PGA mini tours.